 In 2008, the world experienced a seismic financial collapse.
 Parts of the globe continue to face financial crises.
-This cabaret explores the big questions we face now–‘to regulate, or not to regulate’…and many others.
+This Brecht-style cabaret with music and comedy explores the big questions we face now–‘to regulate, or not to regulate’ … and many others.
 Featuring an international cast of performers and guests from the worlds of law, economics and finance, with a discussion with creators and the cast post-interval.

 This project grew out of a knowledge exchange between writer, Helen Eastman, composer Alex Silverman, and lawyer and economist Professor Janis Sarra.
 Economists, bankers and commercial law judges came together with actors and creatives to ask how we use the arts to pose essential questions in our society.
 The result is a Brecht-style cabaret, with plenty of music and comedy, asking some uncomfortable questions about how we regulate the financial sector.